EdSchouten/mock/README.md

 ```

 The `mockgen` command is used to generate source code for a mock
-class given a Go source file containing interfaces to be mocked.
+class given a Go source file containing interfaces and function
+types to be mocked.
 It supports the following flags:

-* `-source`: A file containing interfaces to be mocked.
+* `-source`: A file containing interfaces and function types to be mocked.

 * `-destination`: A file to which to write the resulting source code.
 If you
     don't set this, the code is printed to standard output.